Welcome to Switzerland, you owe us $250.

 Arosa has lovingly been referred to as an Island by the locals, because of the fact that it takes too long (and is difficult to get to

 Our apartment is also without internet and laundry.
 Laundry being one of the biggest issues here since my kids are going through clothes at a record pace.
 But the internet?
-This leaves us feeling so isolated, without school for the kids, worried that we cannot plan or fix our Italy leg and out of touch for our rentals at home.
+This leaves us feeling so isolated, without school for the kids, worried that we cannot plan or fix our Italy leg and out of touch with our rentals at home.

 We search desperately for a silver lining, oh maybe the mountains?
 But they are completely engulfed in clouds and rain.
 Grocery shopping and cooking should cheer me up, until I discover that groceries here are EXTREMELY expensive!
 I scrounge together enough food to last a few days for us and it comes to almost $200.
 I have bought nothing.
 Like bouillon cubes (since soup will be the only thing we can afford) 1 piece of chicken, a few cucumbers, can’t afford any apples, coffee (obviously important) and bread (you know, for Charlie), frozen spinach and 2 bags of tortellini.
 That’s it!!